MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-whats-new.md

 ---

 # required metadata
-title: "What's New in DeployR"
+title: "What's New | DeployR 8.x"
 description: "Updates, improvements, and changes in this release of DeployR"
 keywords: ""
 author: "j-martens"